Jzcob/hockey/README.md

 # How to add Hockey
-### Due to hockey being verfied you can add it through the App Discovery section of any server!
+### Add the bot through the App Discovery section of any server!
 Just search `Hockey`!

 # Milestones